zackstout/beatles-songwriting/README.md

 - 🎵 _Night and day_
 - 🎵 _The fool on the hill_: great move from D major to D minor, facilitated by ii7-V7-i.
 - (p.
 192) Table of examples from Beatles songs
+- cf. Happy Together (nice!), and Pinball Wizard (aha!)
 - 🎵 _Come together_: mostly in Dm, but we emphasize the Bm chord in a way that feels like brief move to D major.
+Cool.
 - Nice fall from Bm to A to G, back to A.
+- So they were among progenitors of the 'Aeolian' sound of Santana, Metallica, Ozzy, Iron Maiden, GnR

 ---